Fluffy whole wheat oatmeal pancakes with honey butter syrup. Perfectly sized to share with a friend for breakfast or brunch.

 thoughts on the vinegar: I was really glad I tried this out!
 Thanks to Colleen for the inspiration!
 You couldn’t taste the vinegar in the pancakes whatsoever and, while they didn’t fluff up as much as the white flour recipe I was inspired by, they still yielded pancakes with good fluff factor and a soft texture!
 I’m curious to try these with all oatmeal or all purpose flour to see if there’s a difference in how much the vinegar can fluff these babies up.

 so… how were they?
 Delicious!
 When I decided to use the white whole wheat flour and ground oat flour instead of typical all-purpose I was expecting a possible fail on the texture front.
 These exceeded my expectations and I adored them!
 The cinnamon and vanilla were a perfect compliment to the oats and wheat and I’m proud to say I tried to eat the entire stack without sharing with Paul.
 Tried.
-I felt bad and let him have half =) He knows I only joke about not sharing.
-Save for bagels.
-I do not share bagels.
+I felt bad and let him have half.
+He knows I only joke about not sharing.
+Except for bagels.